MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 With Azure Artifacts, you can publish different types of packages to your feeds such as npm, NuGet, Python, Maven, and Universal packages.
 You can also install packages from feeds and public registries such as npmjs.com.
 To authenticate with Azure Artifacts, we must first set up our config file.
 Npm uses [.npmrc configuration files](https://docs.npmjs.com/files/npmrc) to store feed URLs and credentials.

 ## Project setup

 We recommend using two **.npmrc_** files, the first one you should use to authenticate to Azure Artifacts, and the second one should be kept locally to store your credentials.
 This enables you to share your project's **.npmrc** while keeping your credentials secure.

 On your development machine, place the second *.npmrc* file in your home directory.
 This second file should contain all your registries' credentials.
+The following steps will help set up your other *.npmrc* file:

 ::: moniker range=">= azure-devops-2019"